ellynkeith/buffybot/README.md

 ### buffybot
-N-gram based random text generator using lines from Buffy the Vampire Slayer.
+N-gram based random text generator using lines from Buffy the Vampire Slayer. (doesn't currently work because it's 5 years old and the corpus is long gone)

 ### choose_episode.py:
 for when you want to watch Buffy but don't know what episode to watch.
 Filter by season or search all.